PredictiveMovement/digital-twin/README.md

 ## License

-Predictive Movement is licensed by Iteam Solutions AB under the AGPL license.
+Predictive Movement is free and open source software licensed by Iteam Solutions AB under the [LICENSE](AGPL license).